Frederick Higginson: Shot down

 On 17 June 1941, as part of the close escort for No.2 Group light bombers raiding Lille, Higginson was shot down.
 The cause was never established, (anti-aircraft fire or enemy fighters) although Bf 109's of JG 26 claimed 11 Hurricanes of both No.56 and No.242 Squadrons (7 were actually lost).
 In the resulting explosion Higginson's control column snapped at the base, his left boot was torn off and his trousers were shredded.

 Higginson landed in a wood 12 mi northwest of Fauquembergues, where he was quickly rounded up by a German Army officer and sergeant who arrived on a motorcycle and sidecar combination.
-Placed in the sidecar, while his captors were distracted by a low-flying Me109, Higginson managed to crash the motorcycle and sidecar into a ditch, and ran off.
+Placed in the sidecar, while his captors were distracted by a low-flying Bf 109, Higginson managed to crash the motorcycle and sidecar into a ditch, and ran off.

 Hiding that night in a wood, Higginson made his way to an occupied hut, where he gained clothes and some cash from the owner.
 Waking into Fauquembergues, he ordered a beer in his limited French.
 Hitching a lift with a lorry driver, he was taken to a local garage whose owner had contacts with an escape line for Allied airmen.
-Introduced to British Army Captain Harold "Paul" Cole, a fellow survivor of the Battle of Dunkirk and local co-ordinator of the underground escape route, Cole took him to local priest Abbé Carpentier in Abbeville, who provided Higginson with false identity papers.
+Introduced to British Army Captain Harold "Paul" Cole, a fellow survivor of the Battle of Dunkirk and local coordinator of the underground escape route, Cole took him to local priest Abbé Carpentier in Abbeville, who provided Higginson with false identity papers.
 Higginson then travelled to Paris, where he lodged in a brothel until July 1941.

 To allow Higginson to exit via Vichy France to Spain, Cole escorted him on a train journey via Tours and St Martin-le-Beau, where at the station they were questioned by German officers.
 Not convinced by the story that Higginson was an idiot seeking work, on searching his valise they were unable to find further evidence as its contents were smothered by chocolate which had melted in the summer heat.
 They also failed to find the pistol and British passports in Cole's luggage, as it was wrapped in dirty laundry.
-Cole left Higginson at the Marseilles home of Greek doctor Georges Rodocanochi and his wife, who operated a safe house for Pat O'Leary's MI9 section.
+Cole left Higginson at the Marseille home of Greek doctor Georges Rodocanochi and his wife, who operated a safe house for Pat O'Leary's MI9 section.

 After Cole returned to northern France, Dr Rodocanochi told Higginson that he had discovered that Cole was not in fact a British Army captain, but a sergeant who had absconded with mess funds.
-Later, having been captured by the German's, Cole informed on Father Carpentier, who was subsequently executed.
+Later, having been captured by the Germans, Cole informed on Father Carpentier, who was subsequently executed.